vintasoftware/tapioca-wrapper/README.md

 ### Executor object

 Whenever you use brackets, Tapioca will return to you an ```Executor``` object.
-You will use the executor every time you want to perform an action over data you poccess.
-An example was when we filled url params for the user_likes resource, and the used the ```get``` method to fetch data.
+You will use the executor every time you want to perform an action over data you possess.
+An example was when we filled url params for the user_likes resource, and then used the ```get``` method to fetch data.

 Tapioca provides many methods, here are they: